openmrs/openmrs-contrib-ansible-docker-compose/files/ldap-stg/README.md

 You can check files in `bootstrap` ldif files; passwords will be exactly the same as the username.

+By default, it will answer using SSL (but you need to skip certificate verification, as it's self-signed).

 ```
 # Bring containers up